volkanagun/ILPEngine/README.md

 additional predicates must be defined similarly to Average, Divide and etc. These are placed un predicates of the source folder.
 Defining new function types is not enough when loading a dataset from text because parsing of the predicate information must be proparly aligned with the databse content.
 After parsing is fixed dataset should work properly with new functional predicates.

 # Dependencies
 There is not any primary dependency needed to be defined other than Java JDK21 and Scala SDK 3.8 for using the primary functionality in this code.
-However in order to experiment and use all the functionality of this project [pom.xml](pom.xml) - a maven file must be loaded and compiled proparly.
+However in order to experiment and use all the functionality of this project [pom.xml](pom.xml) - a maven file must be loaded and compiled properly.